rwieruch/blog_robinwieruch_content/why-frameworks-matter.md

 {{% pin_it_image "why react matters" "img/posts/why-frameworks-matter/banner.jpg" "is-src-set" %}}

-There are many people entering the field of web development just now.
-It can be an overwhelming experience for newcomers to get to know all the tools which are used in modern web development nowadays.
-The historical gap between running HTML in Netscape and today widens with each of these tools that is put on top of the list.
-There comes a point in time where it makes no sense to learn jQuery anymore in between of learning vanilla JavaScript and the newest library.
+There are many people entering the field of web development right now.
+It can be an overwhelming experience for newcomers to get to know all the tools which are used in modern web development.
+The historical gap between running HTML in Netscape and today widens with each of these new tools which are put on top of the tech stack.
+At some point, it makes no sense anymore for newcomers to learn jQuery.
 Students will [jump straight on their favorite framework](https://www.robinwieruch.de/how-to-learn-framework/) after learning vanilla JavaScript.
 What's missing for these people is all the historical knowledge from the gap in between.
-The question to be asked is: Why did we end up with React, Vue, and Angular?

-In this article, I want to only focus on the leap from vanilla JavaScript to a modern library like React.
-When people are going to use such libraries, they most often never experienced the struggle from the past which led to these solutions.
-The question to be asked again: Why did we end up with these libraries?
-I want to showcase why a library such as React matters and why you wouldn't want implement applications in vanilla JavaScript.
-The whole story can be seen in analogy to any other library/framework such as Vue, Angular or Ember.
+In this article, I want to focus on the leap from vanilla JavaScript to a modern library like React.
+When people are going to use such a library, they most often never experienced the struggle from the past which led to these solutions.
+The question to be asked: Why did we end up with these libraries?
+I want to showcase why a library like React matters and why you wouldn't want to implement applications in vanilla JavaScript anymore.
+The whole story can be applied in analogy to any other library/framework such as Vue, Angular or Ember.

-Sometimes I see people asking why they should use React.
-They have learned vanilla JavaScript and don't know why they should learn this new library on top of it.
-Often these people never build a larger application in vanilla JavaScript which people did back in the days with jQuery and JavaScript's DOM [API](https://www.robinwieruch.de/what-is-an-api-javascript/).
-When learning vanilla JavaScript nowadays, students most likely build a couple of smaller projects without a bigger scope.
-Thus there is no struggle involved in building these projects in vanilla JavaScript, because it just works for them.
-Which is great, because they need to experience that vanilla JavaScript should be used to solve smaller problems.
-In contrast, it's not the best move to default to a library to solve a problem for you.

-In this article, I want to showcase how a small application can be build in vanilla JavaScript and React.
-If you are new to web development, it should give you a clear comparison why you would want to use a library such as React to build a larger application.
-If you already know React but newer built an application such as the following in vanilla JavaScript, it might be interesting to see it for you as well.
+I want to showcase how a small application can be build in vanilla JavaScript and React.
+If you are new to web development, it should give you a clear comparison why you would want to use a library to build a larger application in JavaScript.
+The following small applications has just the right size for vanilla JavaScript, but it shows clear trends why you would choose a library once you are going to scale it.

 {{% chapter_header "Solving a problem in vanilla JavaScript" "vanilla-javascript" %}}

 Let's build together an application in vanilla JavaScript.
-The problem: Search stories from {{% a_blank "Hacker News" "https://hn.algolia.com/api" %}} and show the result in a list in a browser.
-The application will only need an input field for the search request and a list to show the result.
-If a new search request is made, the list has to update.
+The problem: Search stories from {{% a_blank "Hacker News" "https://hn.algolia.com/api" %}} and show the result in a list in your browser.
+The application only needs an input field for the search request and a list to show the result.
+If a new search request is made, the list has to be updated in the browser.

 In a folder of your choice, create a *index.html* file.
 Let's write a couple of lines of HTML in this file.
-First, there has to be some HTML boilerplate to render the content to the browser.
+First, there has to be HTML boilerplate to render the content to the browser.

 {{< highlight html >}}
 <!DOCTYPE html>